The 10 Best Games Like Celeste

-Super Meat Boy is one of the most well-known indie games around and for good reason.
-If you’re looking for platformer challenges in games Celeste, this is a perfect fit.
+Super Meat Boy is one of the most well-known indie games on the PC and for good reason.
+If you’re looking for platformer challenges like Celeste, this is the one for you.

-This is another title from the developer of The End of Nigh.
-Although, this is probably the game he’s more well-known for.
+This is another title from the developer of The End is Nigh and it’s arguably the game he’s more well-known for.

 Meat Boy is a difficult platformer, one that pushes that term as far as it can go.
-The title features a lot of levels, each one is a short but solid platforming challenge.
-Even getting the whole way through the title is a source of achievement for some.
+The title features a lot of levels and each one is a short but solid platforming challenge.
+Completing this game in its entirety is a challenge in itself.

-The levels in Meat boy feature start points after pretty much every challenge.
+The levels in Meat Boy feature start points after pretty much every challenge.
 This isn’t because the game likes to hold your hand, but this is the bare minimum needed to prevent keyboards and controllers from getting smashed!
 It can be a maddening game at times.

-Meat boy’s visual style isn’t the same pixel art as Celeste, but its style still has some appeal.
-It takes the gore at its premise and manages to create a cast of genuinely cute charecters, despite basically being walking wounds.
+Super Meat Boy’s visual style isn’t the same pixel art as Celeste, but its style still has some appeal.
+It takes the gore at its premise and manages to create a cast of genuinely cute characters, despite basically being walking wounds.

 Super Meat Boy is a great pick for any platformer fan.
-It’s definitely a game like Celeste worthy of your time if you’re looking for a challenging platformer.
-It’s one of the best platformers on Steam and any other platform.
+It’s a game like Celeste that’s worthy of your time if you’re looking for a challenging platformer.
+It’s one of the best platformers on PC, too.